 Immediate decorative needs also drive choice.
 For a short-term installation, a garden ornament, or a piece where historical weight is not desired, materials like resin or coated aluminum serve a purpose.
 They fill a space but are not created with the intention of lasting for centuries or becoming a financial heirloom.

 In my foundry, we work with clients to align their vision with the right material.
 For about 80% of those seeking a serious, lasting piece of art, the conversation begins and ends with bronze.
-For the others, we help them understand the trade-offs so they can make an informed choice.
+For the others, we help them understand the trade-offs so they could make an informed choice.

 How Do I Ensure I’m Getting a Truly Quality Bronze Sculpture?

 You’ve decided on bronze.
-Now, how do you ensure you’re investing in a piece that will truly stand the test of time and hold its value?
+Now, how do you ensure you’re investing in a piece that would truly stand the test of time and hold its value?
 Not all bronze is created equal.
 Here is what we focus on at our foundry, and what you should look for:

 1. The Foundry’s Reputation & Craftsmanship: The skill of the artisans is everything.
 Ask about their experience and their process.
 Do they use true lost-wax casting?
 Do they have a dedicated Quality Control team inspecting every stage?
 This craftsmanship is what you are really investing in.